ganeshb15/Tools/README.md

  - [ ] Function : Where the code is present.[Not required for using the tool.
 Only if someone is intrested in the functioning can look into it]
  - [ ] Installation: Installation file and installation process is provided based on linux or windows os.
- - [ ] Sample: A sample file required and instruction of how to run it with the tool.
+ - [ ] Sample: Sample files required and instruction of how to run it with the tool.

 Feel free to use the tools.
 In case of bugs or improvment aspect feel free to raise an issue or mail me at ganeshbhagwat255@gmail.com.
 Will respond as soon as possible.
 All feedbacks and comments are apriciated.